sterinaldi/FIGARO/README.md

 * `figaro-density` reconstructs a probability density given a set of samples;
 * `figaro-hierarchical` reconstructs a probability density given a set of single-event samples, each of them drawn around a sample from the initial probability density.

 If you only want to reconstruct some probability density or run a vanilla hierarchical analysis, we strongly recommend using these CLI, which are already tested and optimised.
-A (hopefully gentle) introduction to them can be found at [this page](https://figaro.readthedocs.io/en/latest/quickstart.html).
+A (hopefully gentle) introduction to them can be found at [this page](https://figaro.readthedocs.io/en/latest/quickstart.html), and a guide on how to use the FIGARO reconstructions is available [here](https://figaro.readthedocs.io/en/latest/use_mixture.html).
-However, if you want to include FIGARO in your own scripts, an introductive guide can be found in the `introductive_guide.ipynb` notebook: there we show how to to reconstruct a probability density with FIGARO and how to use its products.
-We strongly encourage the interested user to go through the whole notebook, since it provides a tutorial on how to properly set and use FIGARO.
+If you want to include FIGARO in your own scripts, an introductive guide can be found [here](https://figaro.readthedocs.io/en/latest/python_script.html): there we show how to to reconstruct a probability density with FIGARO and how to use its products.

 ## Acknowledgments